VityazevEgor/bingchat4urapp/README.md

 # bingchat4urapp
 An application that allows you to use BingChat in your Windows or Linux applications using the API of a local server.
+This application does not rely on reverse engineering APIs.
+Instead, it utilizes the Java Chromium Embedded Framework (JCEF) to emulate a browser environment and Selenium for browser control.
+This approach ensures a seamless and robust interaction with BingChat, providing a reliable tool for your application needs.
 [Video demonstration](https://youtu.be/lHJaL333qAE)

 ## How to run